peteroupc/peteroupc.github.io/bernoulli.md

     - Series expansions for continuous functions that equal 0 or 1 at the points 0 and 1.
 These are required for Mendo's algorithm for [**certain power series**](#Certain_Power_Series).
     - Series expansions for alternating power series whose coefficients are all in the interval [0, 1] and form a nonincreasing sequence.
 This is required for another class of power series.
     - Upper and lower bound approximations that converge to a given constant or function.
 These upper and lower bounds must be nonincreasing or nondecreasing, respectively.
     - For a given function, two sequences of polynomials in Bernstein form, one of which converges from above to that function, the other from below.
-These sequences must be nonincreasing or nondecreasing, respectively, and the polynomials must be of increasing degree and have rational coefficients (or Bernstein coefficients that are rational numbers and lie in \[0, 1\]).
-Especially helpful would be an automated procedure to compute such sequences for a large class of factory functions (such as concave and piecewise linear functions such as min(_&lambda;_, 8/10)).
+These sequences must be nonincreasing or nondecreasing, respectively, and the polynomials must be of increasing degree and have Bernstein coefficients that are all rational numbers lying in \[0, 1\], but the polynomials in each sequence may start closer to the function at some points than at others.
+Especially helpful would be an automated procedure to compute such sequences, in terms of their Bernstein coefficients, for a large class of factory functions (such as concave and piecewise linear functions such as min(_&lambda;_, _c_) where _c_ is a constant in (0, 1)).
 (This is in the sense that when given only information about the desired function, such as the coordinates of the function's piecewise linear graph, the procedure can automatically compute the appropriate sequences without further user intervention.)
 These sequences are required for the method in (Thomas and Blanchet 2012)<sup>[**(23)**](#Note23)</sup> and for the method for [**general factory functions**](#General_Factory_Functions).
     - Simple [**continued fractions**](#Continued_Fractions) that express useful constants.

     All these expressions should not rely on floating-point arithmetic or the direct use of irrational constants (such as &pi; or sqrt(2)), but may rely on rational arithmetic.
 For example, a series expansion that _directly_ contains the constant &pi; is not desired; however, a series expansion that converges to a fraction of &pi; is.